AlexanRNA/nanowgs/README.md

  ## Following analysis (August 2023, **still in development**)

 This is the command that can be used to run subsequent analysis.
 However, bear in mind, this part of pipeline is still in development and was not fully tested.
-The example below is specific for LSK114 chemistry basecalled with `dna_r10.4.1_e8.2_400bps_sup@v4.0.0` basecalling model
+The example below is specific for LSK114 chemistry basecalled with `dna_r10.4.1_e8.2_400bps_sup@v4.0.0` basecalling model.
+In case your data also hase modified bases information, do include `--mod_bases 5mC` (5mC is just exmaple) to your command to get some statistics and visualisations around TSS/CTCF.
 ```
 /path/to/repo/nanowgs/main.nf \
 -profile singularity,slurm \